markram4/AIO_paper/README.md

 * .sh -- shell scripts of commands ran to process ribosome profiling sequencing for input into riboWaltz and DESeq2
 * R scripts for DESeq2 and riboWaltz

+* ### Annotations
+* custom annotation files required for mapping in AIO-seq, sRNA-seq or Ribo-seq.